 “Saving money is not about being able to buy bigger and better things.
 It is about being prepared to take care of your family.” -Dave Ramsey

 Life is unpredictable.
 It hits us with something unexpected and more often than not, it is not too kind.
-Sometimes, all you would need is a paltry amount for repairs around the house, cash to pay the rent of your condo in Makati, other times it can be rather exorbitant, like the medical bills and expenses you would need to defray for a sudden illness.
+Sometimes, all you would need is a paltry amount for repairs around the house, cash to pay the rent of your condo in Makati, other times it can be somewhat exorbitant, like the medical bills and expenses you would need to defray for a sudden illness.
 With all these considered, it would be wise to build an emergency fund.
 You would sleep better knowing that if any fortuitous event does occur, you are already adequately prepared and have a contingency plan.
 Take a look below for five tips on how to build your emergency fund.

 1.)
 Use it only for emergencies

-It is not called emergency fund for nothing.
+It is not called emergency fund for anything.
 It got its designation for the reason that you should use it only for emergencies and not for any other time.
 You cannot expect this to grow when you are always needlessly taking out cash for unnecessary expenditures such as a new gadget or a new pair of running shoes.
 An emergency fund is such because it is only meant to cover unforeseen expenses such as a sudden hospitalization or a house repair.
 To make sure you are fattening it up, you cannot simply dip into it on impulse should you feel the need to purchase something.
-Whenever this inclination occurs, just keep in mind that when something dire does occur, you would not want those pair of shoes you or that new phone you bought on a whim a few months ago.
+Whenever this inclination occurs, just keep in mind that when something dire does happen, you would not want those pair of shoes you or that new phone you bought on a whim a few months ago.

 2.)
 Save first, spend later

 An adage regarding finances has sagely stated that it is best to spend what is left after saving instead of saving what is left after spending.
-An even wiser quote would say do not spend beyond your earnings and not to live within your means, but to live below your means, and you will find how much more you can save.
-The reality is if you only saved your money after spending it, you would not be able to maximize your monthly earnings and reach a greater potential when it comes to savings.
+An even wiser quote would say do not pay beyond your earnings and not to live within your means, but to live below your means, and you will find how much more you can save.
+The reality is if you only kept your money after spending it, you would not be able to maximize your monthly earnings and reach a greater potential when it comes to savings.
 This is because more of your money will be going to your expenses rather than your savings.
-If you saved first before spending, you would definitely reach or even exceed your monthly savings target.
+If you saved first before spending, you would reach or even exceed your monthly savings target.

 3.)
 Take baby steps